dcruzeneil/fresh-job-scraper/README.md

 ## Kernel-based Fresh Job Scraper

 A job scraper built using [Kernel](https://onkernel.com)'s Browser-as-a-Service APIs to scrape jobs from sites like LinkedIn and Indeed.
 This project creates a persistent remote browser instance per integration.
 This means you only have to log in once.
-Each remote browser instance runs Playwright automation, so that you can fetch recent jobs concurrently from multiple job boards without running local browsers.
+Each remote browser instance runs Playwright automation (or Stagehand automation), so that you can fetch recent jobs concurrently from multiple job boards without running local browsers.

 ## 🎥 Watch Demo
 <p align="center">